martin-ockajak/automorph/docs/rest-rpc/README.md

 * API function arguments must have names
 * API function arguments can be supplied either in the request body or as URL query parameters
 * HTTP POST or GET method must be used for standard or cached call semantics
-* HTTP status codes may be used to indicate errors

 ## Fairly anticipated questions (FAQ)